 Figure 1-1 shows some of the control functions.
-A

-more complete block diagram is provided in Section 3.
+A more complete block diagram is provided in Section 3.
 A system schematic is provided in Section 8.

 The PCC monitors frequency from both the magnetic pick-up (MPU) and the main stator inputs.
-The control sends a low power pulse-width modulated (PWM) signal to the fuel control actuator.
+The control sends a low power pulse-width modulated (PWM) signal (Speed Bias) to the CM570 module to control engine speed.

 The external PT/CT module reduces generator voltage to approximately 18 VAC, and produces a representative AC voltage from CT output current.
 The voltage regulation function sends a low power PWM signal to the voltage regulator output module, which then sends an amplified signal to the exciter stator.

 Oil, coolant, and exhaust temperatures are sensed by variable resistance element sensors.
 Oil pressure is sensed by a capacitive element active sensor.